MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/03b-text-analysis.md

 ## Explore a general-purpose AI model's text analysis capabilities

-In this part of the exercise, you'll use the *new* Foundry portal and a general-purpose language model to perform text analysis through natural language prompts.
+In this part of the exercise, you'll use a general-purpose language model to perform text analysis through natural language prompts.
 A language model can handle a wide variety of tasks through prompting alone.

-1. From the Foundry home page in the *new* Foundry portal interface, select **Explore models** (or on the **Discover** page, select the **Models** tab) to view the Microsoft Foundry model catalog.
+1. Now you're ready to explore models.
+On the **Discover** page, select the **Models** tab to view the Microsoft Foundry model catalog.

     ![Screenshot of the AI Foundry model catalog.](./media/0-foundry-model-catalog.png)